dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 ## Creating an Array of Slide Objects

-Each object in array should contain data about slide, it can be anything that you wish to display in PhotoSwipe - path to image, caption HTML string, number of shares, comments, etc.
+Each object in the array should contain data about slide, it can be anything that you wish to display in PhotoSwipe - path to image, caption string, number of shares, comments, etc.

+By default PhotoSwipe uses just 5 properties: `src` (path to image), `w` (image width), `h` (image height), `msrc` (path to small image placeholder, large image will be loaded on top), 'html' (custom HTML, [more about it](custom-html-in-slides.html)).

 During the navigation PhotoSwipe adds its own properties to this object (like `minZoom` or `loaded`).